awsdocs/amazon-emr-management-guide/doc_source/emr-troubleshoot-failed-5-test-steps.md

 **To test a cluster step by step**

 1. Launch a new cluster, with both keep alive and termination protection enabled\.
 Keep alive keeps the cluster running after it has processed all of its pending steps\.
 Termination protection prevents a cluster from shutting down in the event of an error\.
-For more information, see [Configuring a cluster to auto\-terminate or continue](emr-plan-longrunning-transient.md) and [Using termination protection](UsingEMR_TerminationProtection.md)\.
+For more information, see [Configuring a cluster to continue or terminate after step execution](emr-plan-longrunning-transient.md) and [Using termination protection](UsingEMR_TerminationProtection.md)\.

 1. Submit a step to the cluster\.
 For more information, see [Submit work to a cluster](AddingStepstoaJobFlow.md)\.